Minnesota law is increasing demolition costs for riot-burned buildings

 Like dozens of other investors whose properties were severely damaged in the May riots, the Kim family was stunned to discover that the money it would collect from its insurance company for demolition won’t come close to the actual costs of doing the job.
 Most policies limit reimbursement to $25,000 to $50,000, but contractors have been submitting bids of $200,000 to $300,000.
 In many cases, the price of the work is not much lower than the actual value of the property, records show.

-Worse still, this is due to a Minnesota law,
+Worse still, this is due to an existing state law.

 Contractors acknowledge that prices for riot-related work are far higher than usual, but they said that is because government regulations require them to treat all debris from a burned-out building as hazardous.
 Industry veteran Don Rachel said those rules can double demolition costs.